terser/terser/README.md

 ## CLI source map options

-UglifyJS can generate a source map file, which is highly useful for debugging your compressed JavaScript.
+Terser can generate a source map file, which is highly useful for debugging your compressed JavaScript.
 To get a source map, pass `--source-map --output output.js` (source map will be written out to `output.js.map`).